Give Page Feedback

-Addressables are Unity's upgrade for the old Asset Bundle system.
-While the new system is definitely an upgrade over that old system, fair warning!
+Addressables are effectively a wrapper around the Asset Bundle system that make working with Asset Bundles much easier than they were prior.
+Although it is intended to reduce the complexities of working with Asset Bundles, fair warning!
 It is still fairly complicated to work with Addressables, and as such, we recommend thoroughly researching the topic and trying to gain a decent understanding of it before trying to build a complete game using Addressables in the SAM system.

 If you feel you are up to the task, great!
 Addressables are truly the way to go if you can, as it grants you flexibility in how you deploy your streaming assets (locally on the users computer or remotely on a server).